 7. Hampton Beach State Park, New Hampshire

 Whale watching, swimming, fishing, picnicking, hiking, camping, and boating are some of the activities people engage in at this beautiful seaside spot in New Hampshire.

 The RV sites have full electrical and sewer hookups.
 It is hard to get reservations here; hence book in advance.
 The ocean breeze in the evening and the beautiful soft, white sands will make for a memorable visit.

 There are restaurants close by and many free parking spaces.
-It is a great place to visit with family as there are numerous recreational and educational activities the kids can indulge in.
+It is a great place to visit with family in New Hampshire with numerous recreational and educational activities the kids can indulge in.

 Pets are only allowed within the state park on specific dates of the year.

 Bird lovers will have a great time at Huntington Beach State Park.
 Over 300 bird species have been documented within this park.